 Having too many fields in your index can lead to a mapping problem.
-There is a default value of 1000 fields which is put in place to avoid search and performance degradation.
+There is a default maximum value of 1000 fields which is put in place to avoid search and performance degradation.

 Coralogix has added an option to allow you to keep an eye on these numbers and on your mapping exceptions.